Nomylim/ResultsSummary/README.md

 ## My process

-I starded with the HTML file, adding the structure and the differents icones that were necesary.
-Then I worked on the CSS file, which was not simple, there is a lot of differents part that need to be worked on.
+I started with the HTML file, adding the structure and the different icons that were necessary.
+Then I worked on the CSS file, which was not simple.
+There are a lot of different parts that need to be worked on.

 ### Built with